-The Helen Bamber Foundation provides expert care and support for refugees and asylum seekers who have experienced torture and human cruelty.
-Our clients have been subjected to atrocities including state-sponsored torture, religious/political persecution, human trafficking, forced labour, sexual exploitation, and gender- and honour-based violence.
+The Helen Bamber Foundation provides expert care and support for refugees and asylum seekers who have experienced torture and human cruelty such as torture, human trafficking and other forms of ill treatment.

 HBF’s Multidisciplinary Team includes General Practitioners/GPs, psychiatrists, psychotherapists, psychologists, and a wide range of other clinicians and experts.

 Please note that we only accept referrals made via our online referrals system here.
 We cannot consider referrals submitted via any other method.